tiero/react-native-360/README.md

+# Looking for maintainers
+### open an issue and tag me @tiero

 # react-native-360
  A React Native wrapper for [Google VR Cardboard SDK](https://developers.google.com/vr/).

- > The Android wrapper is still in progress, stay tuned
+> Android version in this [repo](https://github.com/altafan/react-native-gvr-video-android) to be polished and merged here

 ## Index